 Meg Robinson is a Licensed Clinical Social Worker with expertise in young adults and families of aging adults.
-She received her MSW in Clinical Social Work from Boston University, and completed her Doctoral studies in Medieval French Literature at the University of Massachusetts, Amherst.
+She received her MSW in Clinical Social Work from Boston University, and completed graduate studies in French Literature at the University of Massachusetts, Amherst and the Université de Toulouse.
 Meg currently runs a private practice and works as a Staff Counselor at Johnson & Wales University.

-Anxiety – Generalized anxiety, panic disorder, phobias; eating disorders related to anxiety
+Anxiety - Generalized anxiety, social anxiety, academic stresses/anxiety, panic disorder, phobias;

 Depression - Sleep and energy disruption, overall mood disturbance, inability to enjoy yourself, and difficulty being motivated, amongst many other symptoms

-College pressure, imposter syndrome – Managing the pressures to succeed in academic work and taking financial risk to attend college; imposter syndrome; anxiety about job and career
+College pressure, imposter syndrome - Managing the pressures of undergraduate degrees, graduate school stress and burnout prevention, and financial stressors due to college costs; imposter syndrome; anxiety about job and career

 Life transitions, existential issues, and challenges - Includes adjusting to college, new relationships, career transitions and direction